 - Fix the road: better surfaces benefits drivers and reduces flooding

-- More choice: so people can drive, cycle and walk
+- More choice: so people can drive, walk, wheel or cycle in their own dedicated spaces

 It links to other key local projects, all designed to make Hereford easier, quicker and safer to travel to, from and within.
-These include the Hereford Bypass (which will divert traffic away from the centre and all parts of the city ), and 'Quiet Routes East', which will bring safer side paths for bikes and pedestrians in areas like The Pastures and Hoarwithy Road, with better signs, lines, and crossings.
+These include the Hereford Bypass (which will divert traffic away from the centre and all parts of the city ), and 'Quiet Routes', which are a series of interventions for bikes and pedestrians in areas like The Pastures and Hoarwithy Road, with better signs, lines, and crossings.

 The changes